sanghunkang/sylner/README.md

 * Each position (consonant1, vowel, consonant2) is only a channel of a syllable .
 To put it into an implementation, we used 1d convolution of 3 channels at input stage.
 * Each potision is somehow related to sounds of other positions.
 To  ... we used 2d convolution on feeding inputs into networks.

 ####
+Chinese characters are symbolic.
+Each letter on its own contains some meaning.
+However, the size of the vocabulary is huge.
+We can partly appropriate the advantage of Chinese writing system but succesfully avoid the problem of estimating a huge dimension matrix by constructing a syllable with three subsounds.

+####
 * Input: Sentence/Position(Index + length)